Peer-reviewed journal articles

-Clarence, S. and van Heerden, M. (2020).
+Clarence, S. and van Heerden, M. 2020.
 Changing curriculum and teaching practice: A practical theory for academic staff development.
-Winberg, C., McKenna, S. and Wilmot, K. (eds) 2019.
-Building knowledge in higher education: Enhancing teaching and learning with LCT.
-London: Routledge.
-In press.
+Winberg, C., McKenna, S. and Wilmot, K. (eds) Building knowledge in higher education: Enhancing teaching and learning with Legitimation Code Theory.
+London: Routledge, 145-161.

 Clarence, S. 2018.
 ‘Understanding the student experience through the lens of academic staff development practice and research’.
 In Ashwin, P. and Case, J. (eds) 2018.
 Higher Education Pathways: South African Undergraduate Education and the Public Good.
 Bloemfontein: African Minds, 204-215.